Met gang database 'not fit for purpose'

 The Met said it was working with Tottenham MP David Lammy, Amnesty International and the ICO to "help understand the approach taken".

-It is understood that officers in Nottingham, Manchester and Birmingham gather similar information on gang links.
+It is understood that officers in Manchester and Birmingham gather similar information on gang links.

+Have you been affected by any of the issues raised in this article?
+You can get in touch, in confidence, by emailing haveyoursay@bbc.co.uk.

+Please include a contact number if you are willing to speak to a BBC journalist, in confidence.
+You can also contact us in the following ways: